Justintime50/vcr-accessories-php/README.md

 public function myTest()
 {
     // 1.
-Pass the name of the cassette (required)
+Pass the full path of the cassette (required)
     // 2.
 Pass an optional number of days to expire this cassette after
     // 3.
-Pass true if you want to error on expired cassettes instead of error CassetteSetup::setupCassette('nameOfCassette.yaml', 180, true);
+Pass true if you want to error on expired cassettes instead of error CassetteSetup::setupCassette(CASSETTE_DIR . 'nameOfCassette.yaml', 180, true);

     // Your test here
 }